 Physical Examination.
 At the time of initial acceptance to Oxford College, each full-time student must submit a complete and recent physical examination report on forms provided by the College.
+This completed form should be in the Admissions Office by early summer.
 Until this report is on file in the Admissions Office, the student will not be allowed to register.